There are no available registration dates at this time.

 Class meets Mon/Wed/Fri for six sessions | 5-7pm ET + 1:1’s with instructor

-This craft class and workshop is designed to help you generate multiple new drafts throughout the course of our five two-hour meetings.
+This craft class and workshop is designed to help you generate multiple new drafts throughout the course of our six two-hour meetings.
 On each occasion, we will close-read poems based around a theme (confession, poetic retellings, the natural world) which we then will use as models for short writing exercises.
 In the second half of the class, we will turn to workshopping student work.
 Poets we read will include Louise Glück, Jorie Graham, Jane Hirshfield, Frank O’Hara, and Ocean Vuong.
 An additional period will be set aside for optional one-on-one meetings.

 Instructor: Maya C. Popa